srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

 5. Switch back to the **Overview** blade of your web app and note that it includes several charts.
 If you repeat step 4 a few times, you should be able to see correspoding telemetry being displayed in the charts.
 This includes number of requests and average response time.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
    > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 6. Select the **Resources** tab, then in actions select deallocate for deallocated the VM, it will be Cost effective.

+### Review
+In this lab, you have completed:
+- Create a Web App
+- Test the Web App

 ## You have successfully completed this lab.